InfamousMusicify/Cryo-Bomb/README.md

 Cryo-Bomb, a Minecraft Data Pack.
 Create a super cold blast!
 Cool lava and freeze water!

 #### Tested in 1.16.4
-Probably works in all Datapack compatible versions of MC Java, 1.13-1.16.x+ and 1.17 snapshots.
+Probably works in all Datapack compatible versions of MC Java, 1.16.x+ - 1.17 snapshots.

 ### How to Use:
 Place a Blue Ice block on a Magma Block and it will create a Cryo-Bomb, the blast will turn nearby water/lava to its solid form.